 Create a variety of visual art by your students, and attach to the chainlink fence outside your school for parents to enjoy during drop-off and pick-up and community to enjoy as they walk by.

-Make Kindness Cards for the residents that live close to your school, thanking them for being good neighbours.
+Make Kindness Cards for the residents that live close to your school, thanking them for being good neighbors.

 Start each day with a kindness quote.
 This can be read in class or on the announcements.
 Have students submit their favorite as well!